mohammedfirdouss/mohammedfirdouss/README.md

 Cloud Engineer | AI | Open Source Contributor

 I build serverless apps, automate the boring stuff, and share what I make with the open-source community.
 I work a lot with AWS, Python, Golang, Terraform, Docker, and Kubernetes.
-Lately, I’ve been learning more about AI and ML to see how it can fit into the kind of systems I already design.
+Lately, I’ve been learning more about AI and ML to see how it can fit into the kind of systems I want to design.

 ## 🌟 Featured Projects